-To manage the Investment Funds effectively and to provide management with useful information, it is necessary for the Director of Finance and Treasury Operations to report reliable and timely information regarding the investment transactions that take place.
+To manage the Investment Funds effectively and to provide management with useful information, it is necessary for the Director of Finance and Treasury OperationsDirector of Finance and Treasury to report reliable and timely information regarding the investment transactions that take place.

-A Quarterly Management Report on the investment management program shall be prepared by the Manager of Treasury Operations under the supervision of the Director of Finance and Treasury Operations and presented to the Chief Financial Officer and LIPA's Board of Trustees, no more than 45 days after each quarter end.
+A Quarterly Management Report on the investment management program shall be prepared by the Manager of Treasury Operations under the supervision of the Director of Finance and Treasury OperationsDirector of Finance and Treasury and presented to the Chief Financial Officer and LIPA's Board of Trustees, no more than 45 days after each quarter end.
 The Quarterly Management Report shall include: